Dippoldism

 Modern clinical status

-The term has no place in contemporary diagnostic systems: it appears in no edition of the DSM and is absent from the ICD-11.
-In modern psychiatry the underlying behavior is addressed through the recognized frameworks of pedophilic disorder and sexual sadism disorder, together with the child-protection and criminal-justice systems, rather than under this archaic eponym.
+The eponym has no standing in current nosology.
+It appears in no edition of the DSM and is absent from the ICD-11.
+Where the behaviour presents clinically or forensically, it is assessed through recognised categories: pedophilic disorder, sexual sadism disorder, and the child-protection and criminal-justice systems.

 Psychology